 To be the most dynamic and respected international service provider, linking producers and consumers of steel and similar commodities, by providing efficient and reliable communication and supply lines via marketing, shipping, logistics and finance.

 Macsteel International Holdings B.V. and its subsidiaries are fully committed to the principles of good corporate governance and the application of the highest ethical standards in the conduct of its business.
 The Group complies, in all material respects, with the principles incorporated in the corporate governance standards in the countries in which it operates.

 Directors and employees are required to maintain the highest ethical standards, ensuring that business practices are conducted in a manner that, in all reasonable circumstances, is beyond reproach.
 In this respect the Group and its subsidiaries have adopted a Corporate Code of Conduct which has been approved by the Board of Directors.
 The Group is committed to providing equal opportunities to all its employees regardless of their ethnic origins or gender.

 The Board includes executive directors selected from the Macsteel International Holdings B.V.
-(MIHBV) executive management and non-executive directors chosen from ArcelorMittal South Africa and the ArecelorMittal Group.
+(MIHBV) executive management.
 The selection of directors is based on their business acumen and skills.
 The Group follows a decentralised approach with regard to the day-to-day running of its business.